markwk/python4selftrackers/README.md

 * Part 1: QS / Self-Tracking: How to measure a life?
 * Part 2: Data Aggregation and Data Analysis with Python and [QS Ledger](https://github.com/markwk/qs_ledger)
-* Part 3: Building a Personal Data Dashboard with Python and Tableau
+* Part 3: Building a Personal Data Dashboard
 * Conclusion: Tips on How to Become a Data-Driven You

 #### About Speaker:

 Mark Koester (@markwkoester) is a self-tracker, writer, and web and mobile app developer.
 Creator: [PhotoStatsApp](www.photostats.io), a photo tracking app without the cloud, [PodcastTracker](www.podcasttracker.com), a web app to log your podcast listening, and [Biomarker Tracker](www.biomarkertracker.com), a health analytics service to better understand your blood test results.
-He currently runs a boutique dev shop (Int3c.com) and is an active open source Drupal contributor.
+He currently runs a boutique dev shop (Int3c.com) and is an active open source contributor.
 Former Regional Lead in Greater China at Techstars Accelerator.
 He regularly writes about self-tracking, quantified self and data-driven life at [www.markwk.com](http://www.markwk.com).

 #### Slides: